andreww/fox/DoX/Compilation.md

 ##Testing

-Several testsuites are available for the different modules of the library.
+In the full version of the FoX library, there are several testsuites included.

 To run them all, simply run `make check` from the top-level directory.
 This will run the individual testsuites, and collate their results.

 If any failures occur (unrelated to known compiler issues, see the [up-to-date list](http://uszla.me.uk/space/software/FoX/compat/)), please send a message to the mailing list (<FoX@lists.uszla.me.uk>) with details of compiler, hardware platform, and the nature of the failure.